thekeenant/quest-v2/README.md

   encounter with Quest are designed to be easily handled and resolved.

 With Quest you can...
-* Select, insert, delete and update rows in SQL databases (SQLite, MySQL tested).
+* Select, insert, delete and update records in SQL databases (SQLite, MySQL tested).
 * Define a schema which can be used to seamlessly manipulate and access database fields.
 * Stream data straight from the database, mapped to a custom model data type.
 * Execute raw SQL queries if you wish.